calebgasser526/automated-mobile-qa/README.md

 ### Mocha Tests

 There are two parts to writing a test.
-That appium test that triggers the tracking event and the test to compare the actual data.
+That Appium test that triggers the tracking event and the test to compare the actual data.

 #### Appium Test

-There are 3 important functions to include. `before`, `after`, and the `describe` or your appium test it's self.
+There are 3 important functions to include. `before`, `after`, and the `describe` or your Appium test its self.

-- **before:** This should include setting up the proxy and it's handler.
-The hander needs to push messages to the respective array depending on device.
+- **before:** This should include setting up the proxy and its handler.
+The handler needs to push messages to the respective array depending on device.
-  - For android `androidMessages`
+  - For Android `androidMessages`
-  - For ios `iosMessages`
+  - For iOS `iosMessages`
 - **after:** This is for test cleanup tasks.
 The important thing to note here is the `setTimeout`.
 If you find your tests are taking a while and failing due to time out increase this number.
-- **describe:** This is where the code generated in the appium inspector goes.
+- **describe:** This is where the code generated in the Appium Inspector goes.
 Chances are the code won't work out-of-the-box.
 You'll need to tweak how elements are selected.
-  If you're having trouble, reference your code against the examles given here.
+  If you're having trouble, reference your code against the examples given here.

 **Example Android Test** (as seen in `src/__test__/appium.test.js`)